 Molecular studies are highly recommended for the majority of tumors, since they allow determining the diagnosis and prognosis or even guiding towards more efficient and less toxic therapies.
 To achieve this, it is essential to provide information with a sufficiently proven degree of evidence to be used in clinical decision-making.

-This panel is designed as a single test that can be performed on fresh or paraffin-embedded tumor samples to obtain integrated information about different types of actionable biomarkers: SNVs, fusions, CNVs, MSI, and pharmacogenetics.
+This panel is designed as a single test that can be performed on DNA from peripheral blood or paraffin-embedded tissue samples to obtain integrated information about different types of actionable biomarkers: SNVs, gene fusions, CNVs, pharmacogenetics-related variants, and microsatellite instability (MSI).

 Turnaround time (TAT): 12 working days